-In accordance with the Companies (Acquisition of Own Shares) (Treasury Shares) Regulations 2003 (the 'Regulations') which came into force on 1 December 2003 any Ordinary shares repurchased, pursuant to the above authority, may be held in Treasury.
+In accordance with the Companies (Acquisition of Own Shares) (Treasury Shares) Regulations 2003 (the 'Regulations') which came into force on 1 December 2003, any Ordinary shares repurchased, pursuant to the above authority, may be held in treasury.
 These Ordinary shares may subsequently be cancelled or sold for cash.
-This would give the Company the ability to reissue shares quickly and cost effectively and provide the Company with additional flexibility in the management of its capital.
+The latter option would give the Company the ability to reissue shares quickly and cost effectively and provide the Company with additional flexibility in the management of its capital.

-As at 30 September 2020, there were no Ordinary shares held in Treasury.
+As at 30 September 2021, there were no Ordinary shares held in treasury.